 Sample income tax calculation

-Single person without children, no denomination resident in the city of Zurich (in CHF/2019 tax rate and tax multiplier)
+Single person without children, no church tax, resident in the City of Zurich (in CHF/2025 tax rate and tax multiplier)

-Less insurance premiums paid (ZH lump sum deduction) 2,600
+• Less insurance premiums paid (ZH lump sum deduction): 2,900

 Basis of taxation

-Individuals are subject to unlimited Swiss taxation (worldwide income and wealth except foreign business and immovable property) when they are a resident in Switzerland.
-Individuals are considered a tax resident based on Swiss domestic law:
+Individuals are subject to unlimited Swiss taxation (worldwide income and wealth except foreign business and immovable property) when they are resident in Switzerland for tax purposes.
+They are a tax resident based on Swiss domestic law:

-• or because they are ‘resident’, ie they remain in Switzerland without any significant interruption for at least 30 days with a gainful activity (at least 90 days without a gainful activity).
+• because they are ‘resident’, i.e. they remain in Switzerland without any significant interruption for at least 30 days with a gainful activity (at least 90 days without a gainful activity).

-The expatriate’s employer is required to deduct and retain the tax at source from the assessable employment income.
+There is also a requirement for the expatriate’s employer to deduct and retain the tax at source from the assessable employment income.

 The taxation at source applies to most expatriates moving to Switzerland.
 The basic principle is that expatriates are subject to wage source tax if they do not have a C permit.
-However, they must also file an ordinary tax return if their annual gross salary exceeds a certain amount (usually CHF 120,000) or if they have other sources of taxable income.
+However, they must, in addition, file an ordinary tax return if their annual gross salary exceeds CHF 120,000 or if they have other sources of taxable income.

 As mentioned above, where duties are performed in Switzerland, any remuneration received in respect of these duties is subject to Swiss income tax regardless of the expatriate’s tax residence status (subject to the relevant Double Taxation Agreement (DTA)).

-In general, where a benefit is enjoyed in Switzerland, a Swiss income tax charge will arise.
-Therefore, housing, meal allowances, provision of a car, and relocation allowances will be considered for income tax purposes in addition to the individual’s salary.
+In general, where the benefit is enjoyed in Switzerland, a Swiss income tax charge will arise.
+Therefore, housing, meal allowances, provision of a car and relocation allowances will be considered for income tax purposes in addition to the individual’s salary.

 Where no DTA applies, double taxation on foreign source income is in principle alleviated by means of the deduction method (foreign tax deducted from the taxable income).